8912studio/RunAnywhere/README.md

 For more information about the calculator, see [here](https://github.com/Zplutor/RunAnywhere/wiki/Calculator).

 # Requirements
-x64 Windows 10 and above.
+RunAnywhere requires x64 Windows 10 and above to run.